hipsterjazzbo/Landlord/README.md

 ## Usage

-First off, you'll have to call `TenantScope::addTenant($tenantColumn, $tenantId)` at some point.
-It could be as part of your login process, or in an OAuth setup method, or wherever.

-You can also call `TenantScope::addTenant($tenantColumn, $tenantId)` again at any point to add another tenant to scope by.
+First off, you'll have to call `TenantScope::addTenant($tenantColumn, $tenantId)`.
+It doesn't matter where, **as long as it happens on every request**.
+This is important; if you only set the tenant in your login method for example, that won't run for subsequent requests and queries will no longer be scoped.

+Some exmaples of good places to call `TenantScope::addTenant($tenantColumn, $tenantId)` might be:

+- In a global Middleware
+- In an oauth system, wherever you're checking the token on each request
+- In the constructor of a base controller

 Once you've got that all worked out, simply `use` the trait in all your models that you'd like to scope by tenant: